 Make sure you spend a lot of time with them and make them over and give them treats.

-Keep them entertained with having plenty of toys.
+Keep them entertained by having plenty of toys.

 One good toy is one that is a food puzzle that they have to get the treat out of.
 This helps keep their minds mentally sharp with age.